sza0816/SimCSE-multilanguages/INSTALL.md

 If you are using SeaWulf!!

 Do NOT install packages in your home directory.
-Always create the environment in SCRATCH:
+Always create the environment in SCRATCH folder:

 module load gcc/12.1.0
 module load python/3.9.7